1. What is Montana Foreign LLC Registration?

 A) Montana state taxes

-Once registered, a foreign LLC operating in Montana is subject to applicable Montana tax obligations based on its business activity and federal tax classification.
+Once registered, a Foreign LLC operating in Montana is subject to applicable Montana tax obligations based on its business activity and federal tax classification.
 Common tax responsibilities may include:

 - Montana adjusted gross income tax or pass-through reporting for LLCs taxed as partnerships or disregarded entities